 These delays were critical.
 On the morning of 17 October 1942, Vice Admiral Ghormley, the American commander in the Southern Pacific, sent a doom filled message to Nimitz that ended, “My forces totally inadequate (to) meet situation.
 Urgently request all aviation reinforcement possible”.
 Ghormley was prone to request forces that Nimitz didn’t have and routinely predicted “or else” if he didn’t get them, but this message was the first time that he expected defeat.
 And Nimitz didn’t have anything more to give without uncovering Pearl Harbor.
 Ghormley had every operational aircraft carrier remaining, two fast battleships and their escorts, and more Army air assets than were stationed in Great Britain (Remember Germany First?), not to mention those that MacArthur controlled.
-Ghormely complained that he couldn’t risk his ships in the confined waters of the Slot, but the Japanese had no such problems doing the same thing.
-And Scott’s TF 64 proved they could.
+Ghormley complained that he couldn’t risk his ships in the confined waters of the Slot, but the Japanese had no such problems doing the same thing.
+And Scott’s Task Force 64 proved they could at the Battle of Cape Esperance a few days before.
 Even MacArthur commented that Guadalcanal would fall, “unless the Navy accepts successfully the challenge of the enemy surface fleet.”
 The job had to get done with what was on hand.
 The only thing that could change was the leadership.

 Vice Admiral William “Bull” Halsey was already enroute to the South Pacific on the 17th.
 His aircraft carrier Enterprise was fully repaired after the Battle of the Eastern Solomons in September, and was much needed to assist the Hornet, already in theater.
 (Two carriers were four times more effective than one carrier.
 If a single carrier had to do combat air patrol and reconnaissance, it could only put up a strike of two dozen or so planes if a target was located.
 Also, the transition from “duty” ops, to “strike” ops was time consuming.
-A second carrier allowed the first carrier to execute duty ops more effectively and efficiently, and could maintain its entire complement of 90 planes for an immediate strike.)
+Two carriers allowed one for duty ops, and one for strike ops.
+A second carrier allowed the first carrier to execute duty ops more effectively and efficiently, while maintaining its entire complement of 90 planes for an immediate strike.)
 Halsey flew ahead, and when he landed in Noumea’s harbor, one of Ghormley’s aides handed him a message from Nimitz that simply stated, “You will take command of the South Pacific Area and the South Pacific Forces immediately”.
 The completely surprised Halsey exclaimed, “This is the hottest potato they ever handed me!”

 Halsey was Ghormley’s opposite in almost every way.
 Halsey had a reputation for straight talk and believed naval combat came down to one thing: putting ordnance on target, something he passed on to other fighting admirals, like Norman Scott.
 His mission orders contrasted sharply with Ghormley’s administrivia.
 Even before his transition with Ghormley was complete, which it would be by sun down(!), Halsey ordered Scott back into the Slot.